Community Food Systems

 Outputs and Outcomes:

-• public input session materials
+• Public input session materials

 • Community food system assessment and snapshot

-• up to five priority projects determined for implementation in Phase 2
+• Up to five priority projects determined for implementation in Phase 2

 Outputs and Outcomes